-Congratulations on your purchase of the P-660HW-D series 802.11g Wireless ADSL 2+ 4-port Gateway or P-660H-D ADSL2+ 4-port Gateway.
-The P-660HW comes with built-in IEEE 802.11g wireless capability allowing wireless connectivity.
-The P-660HW-D and P-660H-D have a 4-port switch that allows you to connect up to 4 computers to the P-660H-D or the P-660HW-D without purchasing a switch/hub.
+Congratulations on your purchase of the P-660HW-T v2 802.11g Wireless ADSL 2+ 4-port Gateway.
+The P-660HW-T v2 comes with built-in IEEE 802.11g wireless capability allowing wireless connectivity, and has a 4-port switch that allows you to connect up to 4 computers without purchasing a switch / hub.